albertwilcox/procgen-182/index.md

 Since batch normalization also often allows one to train a neural network more quickly, we also tried increasing the learning rate by 4x and seeing if it could effectively train with fewer iterations.
 However, this performed terribly, not reaching an average reward of even 15, so we decided not pursue this further.

 ### Ensembles
 We took some of the models trained previously and using them in an ensemble.
 Specifically, for a given model, we assemble an ensemble from it along with some of its intermediate models from training.
 We choose an action from this ensemble by holding a simple majority vote, with more weight given to more recent models from training.
 (Each subsequent past intermediate model is given 0.95x the weight of the previous model).
-We found this to improve generalization significantly across the board, especially for networks trained on fewer levels:
+We found this to improve generalization significantly across the board, especially for networks trained on fewer levels.

+### Final results

+For our final results, we used 16 parallel environments to train IMPALA network, evaluated their test reward in an ensemble with 10 intermediate models, and compared that to the baseline, both with and without ensembles:

 16 Parallel environments, 50 training levels:

 Model 1:
 1: 16.017578
 3: 17.492188
 10: 20.199219

 Model 2: